pmcvtm/pmcvtm.com/_posts/2023-06-13-now-its-time-to-say-goodbye-to-my-job.md

 When Headspring was acquired by Accenture it became obvious how special it was to have stumbled into a company whose values were specific, compelling, and fell so neatly into place next to my own.
 This past year I have felt the friction of those values against the ambiguities and operations which enable corporate hyper-capitalism.
 It is hard to say goodbye to the people I am leaving, but not to the place.

 What's next for me, you ask?
 A break.
 A long one.
 Circumstances have aligned that my partner and I can give in to our wanderlust for a while.
 But we also need to eat, so I'll be back this winter... probably.
-Stay tuned here for updates to the ones from my time on the Appalachian Trail.
+Stay tuned here for updates akin to the ones from my time on the Appalachian Trail.

 See you soon,
 <br />